-In 2021, Almazov Centre carried out research under 23 grants:
+In 2022, the Almazov Centre carried out research under 20 grants:

-A total of 78 publications based on the results of research under grant projects were published with a total impact factor of 239.3.
+A total of 134 articles based on the results of research under grant projects were published with a total impact factor of 483.0.

 Development of new neuromodulation-based technologies for heart failure prevention and treatment

-A 3D mathematical model of ischemia-reperfusion injury in the rat and human heart was developed, making it possible to predict and heed the effect of adipose tissue hormones and vagal stimulation on the process of myocardial damage and the formation of rhythm disturbances.
+A unique 3D mathematical model of ischaemia-reperfusion injury in the human heart was developed, making it possible to predict the effect of humoral factors and changes in the autonomic nervous tone on the development and dynamics of arrhythmias.

 World-Class Research Centre for Personalized Medicine